 14. Buckden To Cray Waterfalls

 Buckden Pike’s summit affords beautiful views of North Yorkshire, but it does not draw the crowds like the three peaks and other prominent spots do.
+But, that doesn’t mean that it isn’t one of the great walks in Yorkshire Dales.

 The 5-mile walk takes you from Buckden up to Cray Gill Falls via Hubbleholme.
 There are some beautiful waterfalls to experience along this lesser-known Dales walk, which you will absolutely love.
 Cray Gill Falls and Crook Gill are the most impressive waterfalls along the walk which has a couple of pubs along the way – even better!